LineageOS/lineage_wiki/pages/how-tos/bugs.md

 ## Reporting a bug

 We use Gitlab Issues as our bug tracker.
 Before you submit a bug, please search to verify that someone else hasn't reported it already.

-If they have, avoid commenting with "+1" or "Me too!", as this just creates more work for us.
+Please do not:
+- Post "Me too" or "+1" messages on existing reports
+- Comment your device as affected on a report for a different device - different devices have different maintainers, and different reasons for bugs to exist
+- Ask if it is fixed already - if the report is still open it probably is still present!
+- Ask for status updates - we can't provide them (no ETA!)
+- Ping people/maintainers - most of them already check the tracker

 We accept bugs on the following: